scrodrig/second-brain/README.md

 Todos los derechos reservados © scrodrig 2025

-This code is protected by copyright.
-Its use, copying, modification, or distribution is strictly prohibited without the explicit written permission of the author.
+<sub>*This code is protected by copyright.
+Its use, copying, modification, or distribution is strictly prohibited without the explicit written permission of the author.*</sub>